rossmintzer11/Cyber-Project1-DVWA-ELK/README.md

 - Run the playbook, and navigate to Kibana and check that Filebeat is recieving data

-### Commands to download the playbook, update the files, and run The Filebeat playbook
+### Commands to download the Filebeat playbook, update the files, and run playbook

 #### Step 1: SSH into Jumpbox
 ```